Iryna-Bo/Work-and-Mental-Health/Conclusions.md

 Employees in remote work locations are the most physically active, with 34.19% exercising daily.

-A **weak negative correlation between physical activity and stress levels** was identified (Pearson Сorrelation Сoefficient: -0.004530262491804627).
+A **weak negative correlation between physical activity and stress levels** was identified.
 *To check the correlation between the values ​​of physical activity and the level of stress, I used the Pearson Correlation Coefficient.*:
-The Code (created using Python Programming Language) is below
+The Code (written in Python):

 ```python
 import pandas as pd
 data = pd.read_excel('excel/Correlation.xlsx')